 Unfortunately, as per the most recent insight, the number of affected PCs isn’t restricted to the quantity sold since July this year.
 The older boxes that received DFS updates from Dell are subject to possible compromise as well.
 The optimal method to fix the security hole in question is to disable the above-mentioned Dell Foundation Services process while deleting eDellRoot cert, otherwise the issue is likely to reoccur.
 The service can be re-enabled after the removal.
 If you think you might be affected, use the steps below to check for the vulnerability and get rid of it.

-Extermination of the unsafe eDellRoot certificate can be efficiently accomplished with reliable security software.
+The extermination of eDellRoot certificate can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option